-- Learn more about the volcanoes that affect you and locate volcano hazard zones. - Contact your county geologist or county planning department, they may have specific information on areas vulnerable to lahars. - www.dnr.wa.gov/geologyportal - Ask your local emergency management office, your school, your workplace about their plans for handling a volcanic eruption and potential lahar. - Check with your insurance agent to see if your policy covers volcanic lahars.
+- Learn more about the volcanoes that affect you and locate volcano hazard zones. - Contact your county geologist or county planning department, they may have specific information on areas vulnerable to lahars. - Ask your local emergency management office, your school, your workplace about their plans for handling a volcanic eruption and potential lahar. - Check with your insurance agent to see if your policy covers volcanic lahars.
 Is it part of your earthquake and flood insurance?